James Wilson (Founding Father): American Revolution

 In 1774, Wilson published "Considerations on the Nature and Extent of the Legislative Authority of the British Parliament."
 In this pamphlet, Wilson argued that the Parliament had no authority to pass laws for the American colonies because the colonies had no representation in Parliament.
 It presented his views that all power derived from the people.
 Yet, he wrote that the people owed their allegiance to the British king: "A denial of the legislative authority of the British parliament over America is by no means inconsistent with that connexion, which ought to subsist between the mother country and her colonies."
 Scholars considered his work on par with the seminal works of Thomas Jefferson and John Adams of the same year.
 However, it was actually penned in 1768, perhaps the first cogent argument to be formulated against the authority of the Crown.
 Some scholars see Wilson as a leading revolutionary while others see him as a reluctant, elite revolutionary reacting to the stream of events determined by the radicals on the ground.

 In 1775, he was commissioned colonel of the 4th Cumberland County Battalion and rose to the rank of brigadier general of the Pennsylvania State Militia.
+He served until the war ended in 1783.

 As a member of the Continental Congress in 1776, Wilson was a firm advocate for independence.
 Believing it was his duty to follow the wishes of his constituents, Wilson refused to vote until he had caucused his district.
 Only after he received more feedback did he vote for independence.
 While serving in the Congress, Wilson was clearly among the leaders in the formation of French policy.
 "If the positions he held and the frequency with which he appeared on committees concerned with Indian affairs are an index, he was until his departure from Congress in 1777 the most active and influential single delegate in laying down the general outline that governed the relations of Congress with the border tribes."